zhiyb/hpce-2016-cw5-yz4116/readme.md

 [execute_puzzle], 1479257418.63, 2, Finished reference
 ```

-Loading puzzle from input takes ~8 seconds, but nothing I can do about it.
+Loading puzzle from input alone takes ~8 seconds, but nothing I can do about it.

 The only part that can be optimised from the `provider` directory, is random walks algorithm, which takes another ~8 seconds in this case.

 The loop from `Execute()` steps a constant length of cells starting at a random location with randomised direction, and increment a `count` field in the corresponding output cell each time.
-Therefore, to parallelise the steps, the random seeds for each iteration were calculated and stored before actual iterations, and multiple independent `count` arrays were allocated for each parallel task.
-The `count` arrays then summarised together in the final output loop for histogram conversion, which was also parallelised.
+Therefore, to parallelise the steps, the random seeds for each iteration need to be calculated and stored before the iterations can take place, and multiple independent `count` arrays need to be allocated for each parallel task, then summarised together in the final output loop for histogram conversion, which was also parallelised.

+For the OpenCL implementation, both the iteration and summarise steps were taken place inside GPU by dedicated kernels.
+Therefore, time can be saved for not transfer less informations from/to GPU buffers.
+Since this puzzle involves no floating point arithmetic, the results from OpenCL implementation should be exactly the same as reference results.
+The given header files and NVIDIA driver only support OpenCL up to version 1.1, which means `clEnqueueFillBuffer` function will not be available, some buffers need to be initialised by kernel codes first, may cause a reduction in performance.

+By comparing the execution time of pure CPU TBB implementation and pure GPU OpenCL implementation, I decided to switch to OpenCL version only when the puzzle scale becomes larger than 4000, when both implementations take approximately the same time.

 js11815
 =======